 One thing I found particularly useful was that she includes color photos of what your soap will look like when you use natural colorants, such as cocoa, paprika, spirulina, and more.
 Years ago I read somewhere that you could create a green bar of soap by using ground up comfrey.
 I tried it — once — and I definitely would not have called that soap green.
 The picture in this book does not show a green bar of soap either with comfrey.
 Spirulina and nettle, however, do make a true green soap.
 Paprika makes a beautiful orange, and cocoa makes a color that hard to describe (purplish-brown?).
 Don’t worry, no one will accidentally take a bite out of it.
 It does not look like chocolate.
 Even more helpful is that she has two pictures of each colorant — one when it’s fresh and one five months later.
 Although annatto makes a beautiful yellow initially, it has faded to almost white after five months.

-If you want to learn to make soap but are not a fan of reading books, check out the Thrifty Homesteader Academy’s soapmaking class, Coming Clean, which includes a video of making soap with goat milk.
+If you want to learn to make soap but are not a fan of reading books, check out the Thrifty Homesteader Academy’s soapmaking class, Coming Clean, which includes multiple videos of each step of cold process soapmaking.